 Synchronized reserve resources can be flexible or inflexible.
 Inflexible resources are defined as those resources that require an hourly commitment due to minimum run times or staffing constraints.
-Examples of inflexible reserves are synchronous condensers operating in a condensing mode and demand resources.
-Tier 2 synchronized reserve resources committed for a full hour by the hour ahead market solution are defined to be inflexible resources.
+Examples of inflexible reserves are synchronous condensers operating in condensing mode and demand resources.
+Tier 2 synchronized reserve inflexible resources are committed for a full hour by the hour ahead market solution.
 Inflexible resources cannot be released for energy during the operating hour.
-The inflexible commitments made by the hour ahead ASO solution may satisfy only part of the full tier 2 requirement.
-The actual requirement is determined every five minutes by the RT SCED solution and the requirement not satisfied by inflexible units is satisfied by flexible units for the interval.
+The inflexible commitments made by the hour ahead ASO solution may satisfy only part of the tier 2 requirement.
+The actual requirement is determined every five minutes by the

+RT SCED solution and the requirement not satisfied by inflexible units is satisfied by flexible units for the interval.